Liverpool City Council: Highways Improvement Partner

 The Challenge

 Liverpool City Council entered formal Government intervention in June 2021.
-While significant improvements had been made across several areas, further targeted support was required to strengthen service performance and demonstrate sustainable improvement.
+While significant improvements had been made across several areas, further targeted support was required to strengthen service performance, build resilience and demonstrate continuous improvement.

-Newtrality was commissioned, alongside Government-appointed Commissioners, to support two core programmes as part of the Council’s journey out of intervention.
+Newtrality was commissionedto support two core programmes as part of the Council’s improvement journey.
 A key focus area was the Highways service, where complex operational and governance improvements were required to address Commissioner findings and enable the service to move out of statutory intervention.

-The challenge was to translate external recommendations into a practical, deliverable improvement programme, while simultaneously building internal capability to sustain progress beyond intervention.
+The challenge was to assist and support the Council’s Highways Senior Management team to translate external recommendations into a practical, deliverable improvement programme, while simultaneously building internal capability and resilience.

 Our Approach & Solution

-Newtrality worked closely with the Lead Commissioner and the newly appointed Director to design and implement a structured improvement programme within Highways.
+Newtrality supported the newly appointed Director of Sustainable Transport, Highways & Parking to support with the design and implement a structured improvement programme within Highways.

 The Impact

-The programme provided the service with greater stability, strengthened governance, and improved financial oversight, supporting Liverpool City Council’s wider journey out of intervention.
+The programme supported the Directorate by providing the service with greater stability, strengthened governance, and improved financial oversight, supporting Liverpool City Council’s wider continued improvement journey and out of intervention.